yashmakhija/Trades/backend/docs/docker/INDEX.md

 1. Start with [SETUP-WORKFLOW.md](./SETUP-WORKFLOW.md) to understand the environment
 2. Review [README.md](./README.md) for general usage and commands
+3. If you're setting up CI/CD, refer to [CICD-SETUP.md](./CICD-SETUP.md)
+4. For manual deployment, see [MANUAL-DEPLOY.md](./MANUAL-DEPLOY.md)
-3. Refer to specific sections as needed during development
+5. Refer to specific sections as needed during development

 ## Contributing to Documentation